 Victorian style was mainly seen in decorative arts during the Victorian era, the period Queen Victoria reigned (1837-1901).
 The Victorian era is known for its eclectic revival and interpretation of historic styles but also for the cross-cultural influences from the Middle East and Asia.

 Such design is also recognizable in antique furniture, fittings, and interior decoration.
 It was sometimes called ‘Oriental Style’ or ‘Chinoiserie’.
 In the Netherlands and Germany this nineteenth century style period is called ‘Biedermeier’ or ‘Historism’, in the UK also the term ‘Revival style’ was used a lot concerning jewelry.
 In France it is referred to as ‘Louis-Phillippe’ or ‘Second Empire’, while in the USA it was often named ‘Romanticism’.

 But let's just call it Victorian for now!

-The fashion in that expansive period followed mostly the style and live of the queen.
-When in 1840 Queen Victoria received an exquisite snake & emerald ring from Prince Albert for their engagement, other women followed Queen Victoria's fashion closely and began wearing similar pieces.
+The fashion in that expansive period followed mostly the style and life of Queen Victoria.
+In 1840 Queen Victoria received an exquisite snake & emerald ring from Prince Albert for their engagement.
+Women followed Queen Victoria's fashion closely and began wearing similar pieces.

-Jewelry from this period can be recognized by working in yellow of pink gold, the use of seed pearls, colored precious stones or paste, the use of braided hair work, but above all: the sentimental meaning of the jewelry piece that was often the message for the receiver.
+Jewelry from this period can be recognized by working in yellow or pink gold, the use of seed pearls, colored precious stones or paste, the use of braided hair work, but above all: the sentimental and symbolic meaning of the jewelry piece.

 The Victorians took symbolism in jewelry making to a whole other level.
 Their hidden language is so beautifully conveyed in their timeless pieces, that we gratefully admire and humbly respect.